- Vitiligo facts*

 - Vitiligo tends to run in families.

-- Vitiligo is sometimes associated with other medical conditions, including pernicious anemia.
+- Vitiligo is sometimes associated with other medical conditions, includingthyroid dysfunction.

 - Vitiligo is not painful and does not have significant health consequences; however, it can have emotional and psychological consequences.

-- Some medical treatments can reduce the severity of the condition, but it cannot be cured.
+- Some medical treatments can reduce the severity of the condition, but it can be difficult to cure.

 What is vitiligo, and what causes it?